-I was sort of looking forward to an extra spicy kick in the teeth from these.
+I was looking forward to an extra spicy kick in the teeth from these ribs.
 The heat just wasn’t there.
-Sure, 2-3 bites into the first rib a little warmth trickled through me, but it was really more subtle than anything.
-The inherent slight sweetness of the gochujang plus the sweetness of the rub were more prevalent than the heat.
-I would call the flavor profile well balanced more than anything.
-Next time I make these I might add some ancho or chipotle just to kick up the heat and further combine cuisines from different regions of the world.
-And I’m perfectly content with that.
-We live in a wonderful time where we can do these fusion techniques so easily.
+Sure, 2-3 bites into the first rib a little warmth trickled through me, but it was subtle.
+The inherent sweetness of the gochujang plus the sweetness of the rub and the cider were more prevalent than the heat.
+Indeed, I would call the flavor profile well-balanced more than anything.
+Next time I make these I might add some ancho or chipotle just to kick up the heat and further combine cuisines from different regions.

-If you have any questions, feel free to shoot me an email.
+If you have any questions about the gochujang pork ribs, feel free to shoot me an email.
 Here’s my email address.

 Gochujang Pork Ribs